Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Jacobian of a measured foliation

 Let ${\cal F}$ be a measured foliation on a compact surface $X$ \cite{Thu1}.
 For the sake of brevity, we shall always assume that ${\cal F}$ is an oriented foliation, i.e. given by the trajectories of a closed $1$-form $\omega$ on $X$.
-(The assumption is no restriction -- each measured foliation is oriented on a surface $\widetilde X$, which is a double cover of $X$ ramified at the singular points of the half-integer index of the non-oriented foliation \cite{HuMa1}.)
-Let $\{\gamma_1,\dots,\gamma_n\}$ be a basis in the relative homology group $H_1(X, Sing~{\cal F}; {\Bbb Z})$, where $Sing~{\cal F}$ is the set of singular points of the foliation ${\cal F}$.
-It is well known that $n=2g+m-1$, where $g$ is the genus of $X$ and $m= |Sing~({\cal F})|$.
-The periods of $\omega$ in the above basis we shall write as:
+(The assumption is not a restriction -- each measured foliation is oriented on a surface $\widetilde X$, which is a double cover of $X$ ramified at the singular points of the half-integer index of the non-oriented foliation \cite{HuMa1}.)
+Let $\{\gamma_1,\dots,\gamma_n\}$ be a basis in the relative homology group $H_1(X, \Sing~{\cal F}; {\Bbb Z})$, where $\Sing~{\cal F}$ is the set of singular points of the foliation ${\cal F}$.
+It is well known that $n=2g+m-1$, where $g$ is the genus of $X$ and $m= |\Sing~({\cal F})|$.
+The periods of $\omega$ in the above basis will be written

-The $\lambda_i$ are the coordinates of ${\cal F}$ in the space of all measured foliations on $X$ (with a fixed set of the singular points) \cite{DoHu1}. \begin{dfn} By a Jacobian $Jac~({\cal F})$ of the measured foliation ${\cal F}$, we understand a ${\Bbb Z}$-module ${\goth m}={\Bbb Z}\lambda_1+\dots+{\Bbb Z}\lambda_n$ regarded as a subset of the real line ${\Bbb R}$. \end{dfn} An importance of the Jacobians stems from an observation that although the periods $\lambda_i$ depend on the basis in $H_1(X, Sing~{\cal F}; {\Bbb Z})$, the Jacobian does not.
-Moreover, up to a scalar multiple, the Jacobian is an invariant of the equivalence class of the foliation ${\cal F}$.
-We shall formalize the observations in the following two lemmas. \begin{lem} The ${\Bbb Z}$-module ${\goth m}$ is independent of the choice of a basis
+The real numbers $\lambda_i$ are coordinates of ${\cal F}$ in the space of all measured foliations on $X$ (with the fixed set of singular points) \cite{DoHu1}. \begin{dfn} By a jacobian $Jac~({\cal F})$ of the measured foliation ${\cal F}$, we understand a ${\Bbb Z}$-module ${\goth m}={\Bbb Z}\lambda_1+\dots+{\Bbb Z}\lambda_n$ regarded as a subset of the real line ${\Bbb R}$. \end{dfn} An importance of the jacobians stems from an observation that although the periods, $\lambda_i$, depend on the choice of basis in $H_1(X, \Sing~{\cal F}; {\Bbb Z})$, the jacobian does not.
+Moreover, up to a scalar multiple, the jacobian is an invariant of the equivalence class of the foliation ${\cal F}$.
+We formalize these observations in the following two sections.